 They also like slightly alkaline conditions so lime can be beneficial and it helps the production of the hairs that produce grey foliage in some cultivars.
 Limestone (10mm) chippings that are used for drives can be introduced in the planting hole which both helps drainage and keeps the soil from becoming acid.

 Most garden centres sell plants all year round in 2 or 3 litre pots.
 These are usually strong enough to be planted out straight away and the best time by far is late spring once the soil has warmed up.
 I have got into the habit of growing them much bigger in pots before planting out as I have particularly heavy soil.
 It takes a very short time in spring and summer for a 3 litre plant to grow to fill a 15 litre pot.
 Once they are this size they are much more robust for the winter and can be planted out much later in the year, as late as August.

-Q4 one of the best fertiliser for Buddleja We have used Q4 for many years it is available to buy in the nursery shop
+Q4 is one of the best fertiliser for Buddleja.
+We have used Q4 for many years, it is available to buy in the nursery shop.

 Feeding is best done in the spring straight after pruning.
 Although they can grow with minimal nutrients, they need additional feeding to produce the best flowers.
 A general purpose high potash (potassium) feed is best – the additional potash helps with flower development and wood maturation.

 Good quality rose food or Vitax Q4 are recommended but expensive.
 They contain essential nutrients such as magnesium, iron and trace elements together with NPK (nitrogen, phosphate and potassium) in the best ratio for woody shrubs (NPK 5.3 – 7.5 – 10.0).

 Q4 one of the best fertiliser for Buddleja.
 We have used Q4 for many years.